nopnop2002/esp-idf-json/README.md

 - Array
 Array, like this, have no name.
 Array starts with [ and ends with ].
+root is defined by cJSON_CreateArray.
+element is added by cJSON_AddItemToArray.
 ```
 ["abc", 123, true, false, null]
 ```